KannonZenetism/the-red-archive/2013-research-trajectory.md

 * *Transcendent Man* (DVD)
 * *The Grid of the Gods: The Aftermath of the Cosmic War and the Physics of the Pyramid Peoples*

----

-### 🚫 Critical Analysis of Entropic Systems
+### Critical Analysis of Entropic Systems

-The analysis of control systems continues, providing further foundational work for what would become the `Doctrinal Atlas of Entropic Tactics`.
+The analysis of control systems continues, providing further foundational work for what would become the *Doctrinal Atlas of Entropic Tactics*.

 * *Final Warning: A History of the New World Order*
 * *The New World Order: Facts & Fiction*
 * *Big Brother: The Orwellian Nightmare Come True*
 * *The Illuminati: Facts & Fiction*

----

-### 🐾 Animal Theology & Compassion Studies
+### Animal Theology & Compassion Studies

 This trajectory establishes the ethical core of Zenetism, demonstrating a deep inquiry into the extension of sovereignty and compassion to non-human beings.